coop-git/YamahaMusicCast/README.md

 *Device A*: Living with IP 192.168.1.1
 *Device B*: Kitchen with IP 192.168.1.2

-Set **mcServer** to *Standalone* to remove the device/model from the current active group.
+Set **mclinkStatus** to *Standalone* to remove the device/model from the current active group.
 The group will keep on exist with other devices/models.
-Use **unlinkMCServer** on the Thing which is currently set to master to disband the group.
+If the device/model is the server, the group will be disbanded.

 ```
 String YamahaMCServer "[%s]" {channel="yamahamusiccast:device:Living:main#mcServer"}